-The approval of the Vice Dean for Academic Affairs (or designee) is required before a leave of absence is granted for a specific period not to exceed one year.
 A request for a leave of absence is not automatically granted.
+Approval from the Vice Dean of Academic Affairs (or designee) is required before a leave of absence is granted for a specific period, not to exceed one year.
 Decisions will be made on a case-by-case basis.

 How to Submit a Request

-The faculty adviser will forward the request form, indicating their recommendation, to the Vice Dean for Academic Affairs (or designee), who will make the final decision whether or not to approve the request and notify the Office of the Registrar of the decision.
+The faculty adviser will forward the request form, indicating their recommendation, to the Vice Dean of Academic Affairs (or designee), who will make the final decision whether or not to approve the request and will then notify the Office of the Registrar of the decision.

 The Office of the Registrar in turn will notify the student and the appropriate parties indicated on the request form, including, if the request is approved, the Financial Aid and Student Accounts offices and if applicable, the Office of International Services.

 For students in receipt of federal financial aid, the Financial Aid Office will recalculate the eligibility for federal Title IV student financial assistance for the student, if applicable.
 Federal aid recipients who are considering going on a leave of absence should consult with the Financial Aid Office in advance to discuss the financial aid implications.

 Students must submit the request to be placed on a leave of absence (or extend a leave of absence) at least two weeks prior to the start of the semester in which the leave of absence will take effect.
 Students cannot be placed on a leave of absence during a semester in which they have matriculated and the course(s) they are enrolled in have already started.